m-0day/XWing_Dice_Sim/README.md

 ![Resolved Hits](/Figure_3.png)

-I'm working on this for the moment.
+~~I'm working on this for the moment.
 Eventually I will show M = 1 to 6 attack dice, unmodified, target lock, focus, and target lock + focus against N = 1 to 6 defense dice, unmodified, focus, and 1 evade.

-So quick math that will be 6x6x4x3 plots or 432 plots. yikes, 24 pages of subplots.
+~~So quick math that will be 6x6x4x3 plots or 432 plots. yikes, 24 pages of subplots.

+The widget accurately plots dice rolls for 1-5 attack dice, 1-5 defense dice, target lock (yes/no), attack focus (yes/no), defense focus (yes/no) and 0-2 defensive evade tokens.
+All in all this is 600 different plots in one widget.

 - [x] Accurately Calculate Attack Dice
 - [x] Accurately Calculate Defense Dice
 - [x] Visualize both of the above
 - [x] Accurately Calculate Resolved Hits
-- [ ] Make Plotly interactive viz for Resolved hits combinations to condense all 432 plots.
+- [x] Make Plotly interactive viz for Resolved hits combinations to condense all ~~432 plots.~~ 600 plots.